Small Group Ministry

 Circle of Women

-The Circle of Women meets the second and fourth Tuesdays at 10 AM in Discovery Hall.
+The Circle of Women meets the second and fourth Tuesdays at 10 am.
 We aim to develop a warm nurturing circle of trust where we can share ourselves and our lives.

 Small Group Ministry Circles

-Beginning in January 2017, we will offer a number of small groups, meeting at different times, weekly or twice monthly, depending on the preference of the group, for an hour and a half.
+Offered periodically, as the interests of members and facilitators dictate, meeting at different times, weekly or twice monthly, depending on the preference of the group, for an hour and a half.
 Prior circles have considered topics ranging from world religions to more personal topics such as friendship, community, nature, etc. Often we will delve into the theme of the previous Sunday sermon.
 We invite you to join us.

 Mutuality Circles are associated with integral spirituality and Waking Down in Mutuality.
 “Waking Down” is focused on embracing our humanness and our divine nature as one in the same.
 Our mutuality circle practices radical acceptance, bringing deep listening and kindness to each other where there might have been pressure to change or be different.